graz-dev/kalco/README.md

 - ⚡ **Lightning Fast** - Optimized for speed and efficiency in production environments
 - 🚀 **Git Integration** - Automatic version control with commit history and change tracking
 - 📊 **Smart Reporting** - Generates detailed change reports with before/after comparisons and specific field modifications
+- 🔍 **Cross-Reference Validation** - Analyzes exported resources for broken references that could cause issues when reapplying

 ---